Jefferson Morley | May 23, 2019

 Another exhibit examines the tradeoffs between security and liberty, between secrecy and oversight.
 NSA whistleblower Thomas Drake talks about how he tried and failed to go through official channels to expose massive contracting abuses.
 Edward Snowden gets short shrift but the ideal of accountability does not.
 Message Deciphered: the intelligence community knows it has a credibility problem.

-Another room examines the issue of torture with candor.
+Another room examines the issue of torture with ostensible candor.
 It features a replica of the box, smaller than a coffin, into which al Qaeda operation Abu Zubeydah was stuffed to make him talk.
-U.S. officials thought he was high-ranking operative who planned operations.
+U.S. officials thought he was high-ranking al-Qaeda operative who planned operations.
 He wasn’t.
+He was the equivalent of a clerk who knew little.
 He was tortured anyway.
 “Comfortable?” asks the sign on the box.
 Subliminal message: Terror suspects don’t deserve comfort.

 The exhibit ends with an opportunity to vote on the question, “Would you be willing to have the U.S. government torture suspected terrorist if they knew about future attacks?”
 Torture wins, 63-37 percent.
 Unclassified Message: Torture is a policy option.